Azure-Samples/azure-ml-federated-learning/plan/milestones.md

 ## Test FL job

 :exclamation: Note that this part is currently _ongoing_.
-Thr goal is to provide the same job with our resources as a reference for the customers.
+The goal is to provide the same job with our resources as a reference for the customers.

 4. Upload the provided data to each silo’s storage.
 5. Download the provided FL script and model to the machine that can connect to the orchestrator workspace.